OCD Therapist NYC

 Relationship OCD

-Those of you with preoccupied thoughts around relationships and seeking certainty!
-Constantly questioning: “Am I still in love? ”Do they still love me?”.
-The OCD obsessions will not let you go about your day because you feel you must know your feelings and their feelings about the relationship.
-Compulsions may be seeking constant reassurance from your partner or others.
-Another common compulsion is making lists and mental tracking: eg. Listing reasons you DO love the person.
-The obsessions and compulsions cause anxiety and take up most of the day.
+For those preoccupied with thoughts around relationships and seeking certainty, OCD can manifest in constantly questioning, “Am I still in love?” or “Do they still love me?”
+The obsessions won’t let you go about your day because you feel compelled to know your feelings and their feelings about the relationship.
+Compulsions may include seeking constant reassurance from your partner or others.
+Another common compulsion is making lists and mentally tracking reasons you do love the person.
+These obsessions and compulsions cause significant anxiety and take up most of the day.
+OCD therapy and at times medications work!

 “Just right” OCD